WGLab/dragonstar2019/day2_alignment/README.md

 The first command should finish in a few minutes, and should use less than 4GB memory.
 The second command should finish instantly.
 If your command takes very long time to run, please report to TA to solve the issue.

 You can read the manual for minimap2 [here](https://lh3.github.io/minimap2/minimap2.html).
 As you will see, we used `-ax sr` for "short genomic paired-end reads" because this is a short-read sequencing data set with 148bp read length.
+When two read files are specified, minimap2 reads from each file in turn and merge them into an interleaved stream internally.
+Two reads are considered to be paired if they are adjacent in the input stream and have the same name.

 The second command is used to build an index, and you can see that a new file `chr1.2mb.mp2.bam.bai` is generated.
 The index file is important to facilitate downstream analysis on the BAM file.